Author: | Enrico Tassi |

 about commands.

-code does not contain the most frequent kind of mistakes.
-This command
+code does not contain the most frequent kind of mistakes, via some

-considers some mistakes minor and only warns about them.
-You can
+type checking and linting.
+Some mistakes are minor and Elpi only warns about

 to coqc